Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

-Kuznetsov \cite{Ku1} found another description of $\text{Me}(\underline{N})$.
-From Yamaguchi's theorem cited above we know that the Tanaka-Shchepochkina prolong of $(\fg(2)_-, \fg(2)_0)$ (in any $\Zee$-grading of $\fg(2)$) is isomorphic to $\fg(2)$, at least, over $\Cee$.
-There are two $\Zee$-gradings of $\fg(2)$ with {\bf one} \lq\lq selected\rq\rq generator: one of depth 2 and one of depth 3.
-Kuznetsov observed that, for $p=5$, the non-positive parts of $\fg(2)$ in the grading of depth 3 are isomorphic to the respective non-positive parts of the Melikyan algebras in one of their $\Zee$-gradings.
+Kuznetsov offered another description of $\fme(\un )$, see \cite{Ku1}.
+From Yamaguchi's theorem cited above we know that the Cartan-Tanaka-Shchepochkina prolong of $(\fg(2)_-, \fg(2)_0)$ (in any $\Zee$-grading of $\fg(2)$) is isomorphic to $\fg(2)$, at least, over $\Cee$.
+There are two $\Zee$-gradings of $\fg(2)$ with \textbf{one} ``selected\rq\rq generator: one of depth 2 and one of depth 3.
+Kuznetsov observed that, for $p=5$, the nonpositive parts of $\fg(2)$ in the grading of depth 3 are isomorphic to the respective nonpositive parts of the Melikyan algebras in one of their $\Zee$-gradings.
 Let $U[k]$ be the $\fgl(V)$-module which is $U$ as $\fsl(V)$-module, and let a fixed central element $z\in \fgl(V)$ act on $U[k]$ as $k\ \id$.
 Then